doza210/coding-problems/README.md

 ### Other Resources

 1. [Geeks For Geeks](https://www.geeksforgeeks.org/) - The site which **all** interested in algorithms (no matter if beginners or experts) should know!
 [YouTube channel](https://www.youtube.com/channel/UC0RhatS1pyxInC00YKjjBqQ) with many useful videos.
+2. [W3schools](https://www.w3schools.com/) - This site is similar to geekforgeeks and has tutorials, references, exercises, and even certifications for various languages
-2. [The Algorithms - Python](https://github.com/TheAlgorithms/Python) - Great GitHub repo with many algorithms written in Python ([Link](https://github.com/TheAlgorithms) from the same repo written in other programming languages).
+3. [The Algorithms - Python](https://github.com/TheAlgorithms/Python) - Great GitHub repo with many algorithms written in Python ([Link](https://github.com/TheAlgorithms) from the same repo written in other programming languages).
-3. [CP Algorithms](http://cp-algorithms.com/) - Great page with excellent explanations for various algorithms.
+4. [CP Algorithms](http://cp-algorithms.com/) - Great page with excellent explanations for various algorithms.
-4. Visualizers:
+5. Visualizers:
     - [USFCA Visualization Tool](https://www.cs.usfca.edu/~galles/visualization/Algorithms.html) - Great tool for visualizing data structures and algorithms, created by the University of San Francisco.
     - [VisuAlgo](https://visualgo.net/en) - Another great tool for visualizing data structures and algorithms through animation.
     - [Algorithm Visualizer](https://algorithm-visualizer.org/) - Interactive online platform that visualizes algorithms from code.
 This platform is an open-source project, [here](https://github.com/algorithm-visualizer/algorithm-visualizer) you can find the source code.
-5. Courses and tutorials (but not from universities like the [Courses](#Courses) section):
+6. Courses and tutorials (but not from universities like the [Courses](#Courses) section):
     - [Google - Intro to Data Structures and Algorithms](https://www.udacity.com/course/data-structures-and-algorithms-in-python--ud513) - Free course on Udacity offered by Google.
     - [HackerEarth - Tutorials and Practice](https://www.hackerearth.com/practice/) - Practice problems and learn about many algorithms and data structures needed for competitive programming.
     - [KhanAcademy - Algorithms](https://www.khanacademy.org/computing/computer-science/algorithms) - Good explanations for some basic algorithms.